 Peter’s Comment: Must update this spec for 16 bit SCIDs.

 This is a comment to the CCSDS Secretariat to ensure that ref. document [11] must be updated before USLP becomes an official Blue Book.
+Moreover, document [11] needs to be further revised to include a procedure to assign 16-bit SCID (version 4 SCID)

-No change needed here just book keeping.
+No change needed here just book keeping and document[11] to be revised to take into account USLP.

 Comment 19